Anchorage police shoot suspect who fired at officers

 One officer was hit.
 The other, uninjured officer fired at the gunman, who was hit in the upper body and killed.

-The officer struck by the gunman sustained non-life threatening injuries, police said, due to the officer’s body armor.
+The officer struck by the gunman sustained nonlife threatening injuries, police said, because of the officer’s body armor.

 The state Office of Special Prosecutions will review the officer’s use of deadly force and determine whether it was justified.